Forensic Investigations BSc (Hons)

 Course overview

-The degree provides the breadth of skills and techniques which could enable you to pursue diverse careers including those in fraud management, digital forensics, social media and other investigatory roles.
+The course provides the breadth of skills and techniques which could enable you to pursue diverse careers including those in fraud management, digital forensics, social media and other investigatory roles.

 • There is a valuable element of practical work and our course touches upon a range of investigative techniques.

-• We focus on providing a practical experience, using real-life case studies and scenarios, work placements, industry visits and skills development, as well as traditional academic approaches2.
+• We focus on providing a practical experience, using real-life case studies and scenarios, the opportunity for work placements and industry visits and skills development, as well as traditional academic approaches2.

 A star in the centre of a rosette.